wso2/docs-choreo-dev/en/developer-docs/docs/choreo-samples/quick-deploy-a-sample.md

 Before you start using the samples, complete the following steps:

 - If you're signing in to Choreo for the first time, follow these steps to create an organization and project:
-    1. Go to [https://console.choreo.dev/](https://console.choreo.dev/) and sign in using your preferred method.
+    1. Go to the [Choreo Console](https://console.choreo.dev/) and sign in using your preferred method.
     2. Enter a unique organization name.
 For example, `Stark Industries`.
     3. Read and accept the privacy policy and terms of use.
     4. Click **Create**.
 This creates the organization and takes you to its **Overview** page.
     5. On the organization home page, click **+ Create Project**.
     6. Enter a display name, unique name, and description for the project.
     7. Click **Create**.
 This creates the project and takes you to its **Overview** page.

 ## Try out quick deploy